Tom Jackson (actor): Honours and decorations

 Jackson has been honoured several times for his life's work.
 Most notably, in 2000, he was made an Officer of the Order of Canada and is a former member of the Order of Canada Advisory Council.
 He has been nominated for Juno Awards and Gemini Awards.
-He has also received honours from several Canadian universities, including honorary degrees from the University of Calgary, Trent University and the University of Lethbridge.
+He has also received honours from several Canadian universities, including honorary degrees from the University of Calgary, Trent University, the University of Lethbridge and Carleton University.
 He also received the Humanitarian Award at the 2007 Juno Awards due to his charitable efforts.

 In May 2014, Jackson received a Governor General's Performing Arts Award (GGPAA) for his lifetime contributions to Canadian broadcasting.
 At the Gala honouring GGPAA recipients on 10 May, Jackson took to the National Arts Centre stage to perform one of his songs.

 On 14 April 2009, Jackson was announced as the tenth chancellor for Trent University.
 Jackson held this position until 2013.